 Once admitted, the applicant will be required to provide the following additional documents:

-- Hardcopy of the application, printed and signed by the candidate
+- Hardcopy of the OAS application submitted, printed and signed by the candidate,

 Admission STEP III

 Documents upon arrival

 All accepted students must present and/or submit the following documents to the Administrative Offices at CES for verification:

 - Original diploma of the most recent degree acquired

 - Doctor’s note confirming the student’s good health and capacity to undertake studies

 - Photocopy of an insurance policy or the European Health Insurance Card held by the student in case of sickness or emergency